bigmark222/truck_user_book/src/rendering_first_empty_window.md

 cargo run
 ```

 You should see an empty dark window.
-If it opens, three-d is ready for rendering Truck meshes.
+If it opens, Bevy is ready for rendering Truck meshes.